wp-cli/handbook/restful/index.md

 ## Budget

-Here's how the project's 283 total hours have been used to date:
+Here's a breakdown of how the project's 283 total hours have been used to date:

 | Activity      | WP-CLI                   | WP-API                  |
 |---------------|--------------------------|-------------------------|